Return on Investment (ROI)

 Return on investment, or ROI is a fairly simplistic assessment of the value of a business case.
-It is simply the ration of benefits compared to costs of a given period of time.
+It is simply the ratio of benefits compared to costs of a given period of time.
 It is simplistic because it does not include any assessment of risk.
-The actual ROI of a project will be impacted by a wide variety of factors, many of which will be beyond the control of the project.
+A wide range of factors can effect the ROI.
+Many of these will be beyond the control of the project.
 A longer period of time brings with it more uncertainty and for that reason, some projects will be expected to deliver an ROI in a short time in order to be considered robust enough to proceed.

 The return on investment in the example is 640,000/473,000 = 135%

 Internal Rate of Return (IRR)

 The concept of internal rate of return or IRR be difficult to understand especially if it is explained in technical terms.
 In simple layman’s terms, imagine that instead of investing in this project, the same costs were put in the bank to earn interest.
 The internal rate of return, or IRR, is the equivalent interest rate you would need to earn in order to achieve the same return as the project.